 4. Take more vitamin D.

 In recent years there has been much talk about how critical vitamin D is to total body wellness and immune function.
 Unless you live in the very southern U.S., or closer to the equator, odds are you're simply not getting enough.
 If you haven't had your vitamin D levels tested within the last year, it's worth making a call to your doctor to get your levels checked.
-Supplementing with vitamin D3 can have a huge impact on well-being, physical and mental, since vitamin D can also help combat depression, including postpartum depression.
+Supplementing with vitamin D3 can have a huge impact on well-being, physical and mental health.
 If you're breastfeeding, baby is getting all of his or her vitamin D from you, so you need to take more.
 If you've been tested and your levels are 35 or below, you could likely benefit from taking higher daily doses during the winter months.